 Winter and Spring have the most rain, and there is a chance of snow during the winter, but normally there is not a lot.
 Summer can be dry with nice warm weather.
 The weather in the UK varies, from day to day and also even within the same day.
 It is best to dress in layers and to be prepared if it might rain with a rain jacket or umbrella.

 With the UK being in the northern hemisphere the summers have nice long days, but in winter the days are very short.
 And on top of that there are many grey and wet days.
 This can have an affect on your mood and people suffer from winter depression, known as Season Affective Disorder (SAD).

 British food can take some getting used to, especially if your diet is quite different.
 Although you can get cuisine from all over the world.
 British food was known for being a bit simple or bland, but it has come a long way.
 Meat, potatoes, and two veg was the norm, but food has developed and varied over the years.

 Here are a few classic meals:

 - Fry up – breakfast dish with fried egg, potatoes or hash brown, bacon, sausage, tomato, black (blood) pudding and mushrooms.

 - Roast Dinner – a meat joint (beef, lamb, pork, chicken, or ham) roast potatoes, vegetables, gravy and possibly Yorkshire puddings.

 - Bangers and Mash - sausages, mash potatoes and gravy.

 - Meat pie - a savory pie with meat, gravy and sometimes veg.

-- Sheppard or Cottage pie - mince lamb or beef with mash potatoes on top.
+- Shepherd or Cottage pie - mince lamb or beef with mash potatoes on top.

-- Fish and chips - deep dried and some like mushy peas on the side.
+- Fish and chips - battered and deep fried and some like mushy peas on the side.